titledk/ttools-core/README.md

 us to implement it, or create it yourself and send a pull request.
 Either way, make sure to get in touch with us through <http://title.dk> for this.

+### Split environments out to own module

+Mostly only we projects have the need to configure environments.
+By moving this out, Terminal Tools will be open for a broader spread of projects.

+When this is done, we should also:

+* Mntroduce [semantic versioning](http://semver.org) at least on core
+_So things don't just break for people who use this_
+* Make installation 1-liners:
+  * Wep project
+  * Normal project
+  * ect

 ### Adding version/branch/tag number